-In front of the temple is the world famous stone chariot or ratha.
+In front of the temple is the world-famous Stone Chariot or Ratha.
 This is one of the three famous stone chariots in India, the other two being in Konark and Mahabalipuram.
 It originally enshrined Garuda, the vehicle of Lord Vishnu.
 The chariot, built on a rectangular platform, is built out of giant granite blocks.
-All around the base of chariot is carved with mythical battle scenes.
+All around the base of the chariot is carved with mythical battle scenes.
 A series of concentric floral motifs adorn the wheels of the chariot.
 The wheels of the chariot can be rotated but the ASI cemented them to avoid the damage caused by the visitors.
 Two elephants are positioned in front of the chariot but originally there were two horses positioned here.

 The complex contains four large mandapas.
-The south, north and the east ones are still intact.
-The central western hall is collapsed during the attack of Deccan Sultanates that led to the downfall of the Vijayanagara Empire in 1565 AD.
+The south, north, and east ones are still intact.
+The central-western hall is collapsed during the attack of the Deccan Sultanates that led to the downfall of the Vijayanagara Empire in 1565 AD.
 The main mandapa contains 56 musical pillars, 40 of which are regularly disposed to form an aisle while the remaining 16 form a rectangular court in the center.
 These musical pillars are also known as SAREGAMA pillars, indicating the musical notes emitted by them.
 The musical notes are emanated when the pillars are tapped gently.

 There is a set of main pillars and several sets of minor pillars inside the Mantapa.
 Each main pillar provides support to the ceiling of the Mandapa.
 The main pillars are designed as musical instruments.
 Every main pillar is surrounded by several minor pillars that emit different sounds of the instrument.